-- The number of work-related fatalities and the associated Fatal Accident Rate (FAR) expressed in number of fatalities per 100 million hours worked. - The All Injury Frequency (AIF) including all recordable injuries and expressed in number of injuries per million hours worked. - The Lost Workday Injury Frequency (LWIF) including all injuries leading to lost work time and expressed in number of injuries involving one or more lost workday per million hours worked. - Related to LWIF is the Lost Workday Severity (LWIS) expressing the average number of lost workdays per LWI. - The Road Accident Rate (RAR) expressed in number of road accidents per million kilometres travelled.
+- The number of work-related fatalities and the associated Fatal Accident Rate (FAR) expressed in number of fatalities per 100 million hours worked. - The All Injury Frequency (AIF) including all recordable injuries and expressed in number of injuries per million hours worked. - The Lost Workday Injury Frequency (LWIF) including all injuries leading to lost work time and expressed in number of lost workdays per million hours worked. - Related to LWIF is the Lost Workday Severity (LWIS) expressing the average number of lost workdays per LWI. - The Road Accident Rate (RAR) expressed in number of road accidents per million kilometres travelled.